CheeGY/cheegy.github.io/README.md

 ## cheegy.github.io

 This webpage is created with Lagrange, a minimalist Jekyll theme.
-More informaion can be found [here](https://lenpaul.github.io/Lagrange/).
+More information can be found [here](https://lenpaul.github.io/Lagrange/).